nicejunjie/gpu-smi/README.md

 # nvidia-smi style output for AMD and Intel GPUs.
 Why both AMD and Intel make this so compilicated?!
+UPDATE:  Since ROCm 7,  amd-smi produces clear and meaningful output, no need to do this alternative!

 ## For AMD